INFORMSJoC/INFORMSJoC.github.io/InstructionsForAuthors.md

 private repository from this template and give you read access to it.
 To populate the repository with your own materials, fork it to make a copy that will live in your own Github account.
-Once you populate and customize the repository to your liking, open a Pull Request to begin a review by the Area Editor.
+Once you populate and customize the repository to your liking, open a Pull Request to begin the review by the Area Editor.
 Once changes are accepted, the review process will begin.

 ## Review process

 As part of the review process, additional changes may be requested.
-These can also be submitted by Pull Request.
+These can also be submitted by a Pull Request.

 ## Legal stuff